rtanen/eamail/zurb/README.md

 - There are several links to <http://127.0.0.1:8000>.
 This should be fixed.
 - Currently, the unsubscribe link goes nowhere.
 We need to have a working one.
-- Currently, we have a fake address of `EA Boston Events<br/>1024 E Main Street<br/>Somerville, MA 01234`.
-This needs to change.

 Notes for editing this: